Types of Human Errors and How to Avoid Them

 There are a few things you can do to avoid slips and lapses:

 If you are in a slip or fall accident, it is important to seek medical attention immediately.
-Even if you don’t think you are seriously injured, it is always best to avoid caution and get checked out by a doctor.
+Even if you don’t think you are seriously injured, avoiding caution and getting checked out by a doctor is always best.
 Suppose you have suffered any injuries due to a slip or fall.
-In that case, you may also want to consult with an experienced personal injury lawyer to discuss your legal options.
+You may also want to consult with an experienced personal injury lawyer to discuss your legal options.

 Mistakes occur when an incorrect action occurs, but the person involved believes the action to be correct.
 A mistake involves an incorrect judgment.